Walking with Sightseeing at Whitby

 - Fridge for medication can be supplied

 After an exploration of the Victorian seaside resort of Saltburn, we make our way following a stunning coastal section of the Cleveland Way, along the clifftops to Skinningrove.
 Here there's the chance to visit the Ironstone Mining Museum and discover more about the many ironstone industry relics that we've seen along the way.
 A short transfer then takes us to the pretty harbour of Staithes, inspiration and home to many local artists.
 Time to explore before we travel back to Larpool Hall.
-5.5 miles (8.5km) with 750 feet (240m) of ascent.
+4 miles (6.5km) with 650 feet (240m) of ascent.

 A short visit to Guisborough Forest Visitor Centre to learn more about the area, before we begin our walk through Hutton Lowcross Woods, over Roseberry Topping, and down to Captain Cook's home of Great Ayton.
 If you've extra energy, there's the option to stride out further and take in the top of Roseberry Topping - Yorkshire's mini-Matterhorn!
 There's time this afternoon to explore Great Ayton and learn more about its famous son - Captain Cook.
 5 miles (8km) with 850 feet (260m) of ascent.

 From the dramatically located clifftop village of Ravenscar, we follow the coastline and the Cleveland Way national trail, past historical alum works, and to the ancient smugglers haunt of Boggle Hole - the perfect place for some fossil hunting.
-Afterwards we continue to another well known ancient smugglers' haunt - the characterful seaside village of Robin Hoods Bay.
-4 miles (6km) with 450 feet (140m) of ascent.
+Afterwards we continue to another well known ancient smugglers' haunt - the characterful seaside village of Robin Hood's Bay.
+3.5 miles (6km) with 400 feet (120m) of ascent.
 A short journey then takes us back to Whitby, with the afternoon to discover its charms including the famous 199 steps into Whitby old town, the whalebone arch, the many shops and tea shops of the town, or maybe take a boat trip out from the harbour.
 A short walk then takes us back to Larpool Hall.
 1.5 miles (2.5km) with 250 feet (80m) of ascent.

-The North York Moors Railway - Goathland to Grosmont and Pickering
+Friday: The North York Moors Railway - Grosmont to Goathland and Pickering

 We start in the village of Grosmont and follow a similar route to the steam railway, passing the village of Beckhole and on to Goathland, an ancient settlement on the North York Moors, famous for the steam railway and the TV series Heartbeat.
 The train then takes us from Goathland and on to Pickering, with plenty of time there to explore.
 4 miles (6.5km) with 550 feet (160m) of ascent.